Updated on: 2/26/2019

 On March 9th, 2016, a young man named Parker Lang was struck by a car while walking home from work.
 Lang was walking along the shoulder of US Highway 527, also called the Bothell-Everett Highway, in an area without sidewalks or other pedestrian safety features.
 Lang suffered severe head injuries and died several days later.

 Kelly Chelin, the Mill Creek Director of Public Information, told reporters that the driver who struck Lang was not believed to be at fault, and that “… pedestrian actions combined with the inclement weather contributed to the crash.
 There is nothing at this point to indicate that the driver will face any sanctions.”
-Detectives who investigated the accident said that the stretch of road was dark, with heavy rain and wind obstructing visibility.
+Detectives who investigated the car accident said that the stretch of road was dark, with heavy rain and wind obstructing visibility.
 The 16-year-old driver who struck Lang did not appear to be intoxicated and did not face criminal charges.

 Another casualty of a little-known hazard